 The PSAT/NMSQT (10th-11th) and PSAT8/9 (7th-9th) tests will be administered to North Pointe students on Wednesday, October 10, 2018.
-10th and 11th gradersinterested Juniors on Wednesday, October 11, 2017.
 These tests, which include critical reading, math problem-solving, and writing skills, are an important first step in the college admissions process.
 They provide students valuable feedback regarding critical academic skills and prepares for the SAT.
 These tests are taken on campus and, although these tests are expensive, North Pointe provides them to all students for free.

 The SAT is a globally recognized college admission test that lets students show colleges what they know and how well they can apply that knowledge.
 It tests knowledge of reading, writing and math — subjects that are taught every day at the Prep.
 Most students take the SAT during their Junior or Senior year of High School, and almost all colleges and universities use the SAT to make admission decisions.
 Taking the SAT is the first step in finding the right college — the place where you can further develop your skills and pursue your passions.
 But SAT scores are just one of many factors that colleges consider when making their admission decisions.
 High School grades are also very important.
 In fact, the combination of high school grades and SAT scores is the best predictor of academic success in college.
 Most students take the SAT during their Junior or Senior year in High School.
 At least half of all students take the SAT twice - in the Spring of their Junior year and in the Fall of their Senior year.
 Most students also improve their score the second time around.
 The SAT is taken off campus at a testing facility and each student pays for the test.
 Link to Testing Dates and Locations

-AzMerit, the State's assessment for English Language Arts and Mathematics, will be administered to students grades 7-12 at their grade level in March-April of 2018.
+AzMerit, the State's assessment for English Language Arts and Mathematics, will be administered to students grades 7-12 at their grade level in April of 2019 (April 2-16).
 Students taking high school level English Language Arts and Mathematics will take AzMerit End-of-Course assessments that will test their proficiency in these subjects near the end of the course.
 This test are taken on campus and are provided by the state.

-AIMS Science will be adminstered to students in grades 7-10 in March-April of 2018.
+AIMS Science will be administered to students in grades 7 and 10 on March 28, 2019.
 This test are taken on campus and are provided by the state.

 Advanced Placement (AP) Testing